A geometric and combinatorial view of weighted voting: Background

 \end{definition}

 In Section~\ref{sec:geometry}, we study the geometry of $\C_n$ as an approach toward understanding weighted voting.
-We note here that weighted voting systems may be equivalently defined as the nonempty equivalence classes of points in $\C_n$ where two points are equivalent if they produce the same winning coalitions.
+Note that the set of weighted games on $n$ players may be equivalently defined as the nonempty equivalence classes of points in $\C_n$ where two points are equivalent if they produce the same winning coalitions.